rafalp/Misago/dev-docs/plugins/hooks/hide-post-hook.md

-# `hide_thread_hook`
+# `hide_post_hook`

-This hook allows plugins to replace or extend the logic used to hide a thread.
+This hook allows plugins to replace or extend the logic used to hide a post.

 ## Location